wilmveel/wirespec-baker-example/readme.md

 # Example project for integration of wirespec with baker

-This project showcases how to use wirespec with baker.
-In this example the plugin that generates the code is disabled and the code is copied into the following file [GENERATED_CODE.kt](src%2Fmain%2Fkotlin%2Fcommunity%2Fflock%2Fwirespec%2Fbaker%2Fwirespecbaker%2FGENERATED_CODE.kt)
+This project showcases how wirespec can be used in combination with baker.
+In this example the plugin that generates the code is disabled and the code is copied into the following file [GENERATED_CODE.kt](src%2Fmain%2Fkotlin%2Fcommunity%2Fflock%2Fwirespec%2Fbaker%2Fwirespecbaker%2FGENERATED_CODE.kt).
+The code is generated based on the [pizza.json](src%2Fmain%2Fopenapi%2Fpizza.json) file

-There are three interaction defined:
-- PizzaBaker initializes the request
-- PizzaIngredientApi provides the ingredients
-- PizzaDelivery prints the result

 ## Visualize the graph